 Two surefire ways to succeed at this test are getting an NCLEX-prep book and enrolling in an NCLEX prep course.
 The NCLEX-prep book will familiarize you with how NCLEX questions are worded, while the prep course will teach you best practices in NCLEX success.
 Many prep courses offer reimbursement if you fail the NCLEX, so if your program isn’t offering this, turn to Google and find one that does.

 Step 3: Get Experience

-Remember those variables mentioned in Step 1 about location and nursing schools in your vicinity?
+Remember those travel nursing education requirements mentioned in Step 1 about location and nursing schools in your vicinity?
 They come back into play when it’s time to get the experience you need.
-First know this: for travel nursing purpose, you won’t be considered without at least two years in your specialty.
+First, know this: for travel nursing purposes, you won’t be considered without at least two years of recent nursing experience in your specialty.
+For example, you'll need two years of recent nursing experience in the intensive care unit working with acutely/critically ill adult patients before working as a critical care travel nurse.
 Chief Nursing Officers (CNOs) expect travel nurses to walk right in and assimilate.
 You aren’t doing that as a new grad.
-So you need to get your experience.
+So, you need to get your experience.

 If you’re in a bigger city with more than one nursing school nearby, this is easier said than done.
-But that’s why education was the first step, because based on where you are, you’ll know what you need to do to get hired where you live.
+But that’s why the travel nursing education requirements were the first step because, based on where you are, you’ll know what you need to do to get hired where you live.

 A compact license is a huge advantage, particularly in the travel market, because hospitals need verification of your valid state nursing license before they’ll even interview you.
 And as a travel nurse, that’s a no-brainer.